 Imagine life without cell phones or WiFi.
 There’d be no text messages, no checking Facebook on your daily commute, no selfies, no GPS.
-For the residents of Green Bank, West Virginia, that is reality.
-Welcome to the world of EMF free zones – communities where you can detox from the harmful negative health effects of exposure to electromagnetic radiation.
+For the residents of Green Bank, West Virginia, that’s the reality.
+Welcome to the world of EMF-free zones – communities where you can detox from the harmful negative health effects of exposure to electromagnetic radiation.

 All modern electronic and wireless devices emit a form of radiation called electromagnetic radiation (or EMF).

-An EMF Free Zone is a designated area where such emissions are strongly restricted, or completely impermissible.
+An EMF-free zone is a designated area where such emissions are strongly restricted or impermissible.

-So, for example, in an EMF Free Zone you will likely have no cell service and no WiFi.
-In many, even microwave ovens are banned.
+So, for example, in an EMF-free zone, you will likely have no cell service and no WiFi.
+In many such zones, even microwave ovens are banned.
 And in some, there will be little to no power grid infrastructure (so there will be no power lines, which are a significant source of EMF radiation).

 In more extreme cases, the effects of EHS can be debilitating, preventing the sufferer from living a normal life, working, or even going outside.

-In the vast majority of the world, EHS is not a formally recognized condition.
 Austria stands alone as the only country with written guidelines for the diagnosis and treatment of EHS.
-In Sweden, while no such guidelines exist, EHS is “an officially fully recognized functional impairment.”
+And in Sweden, while no such policies exist, EHS is “an officially fully recognized functional impairment.”

 But this situation is changing.